Institute-of-Visual-Computing/b3d-vis/README.md

 This showcase demo video tease the source search workflow on a desktop viewer application.
 [![Viewer Showcase Video](https://img.youtube.com/vi/FwjPuBjKzdI/0.jpg)](https://www.youtube.com/watch?v=FwjPuBjKzdI "Viewer Showcase Video")

+Unfortunately, the source finding feature in the application is not usable due to several errors on the server.

 # Quick start

 Download executables from releases section and run it.